-The Agreement provides for Sequel to fund and undertake the necessary work to return Kinlytic® to the U.S. for the clinical indication of venous catheter clearance, currently a US\$ 400 million per year market that is a monopoly.
+The Agreement provides for Sequel to fund and undertake the necessary work to return Kinlytic® to the U.S. for the clinical indication of clearance of blood clots from venous catheters, currently a US\$ 400 million per year market that is a monopoly.
 Long-term venous catheters are used to administer pharmaceuticals, nutrition, or dialysis, often needing to remain in place for extended periods.
 About 25% of such catheters become blocked with blood clots and, if not cleared, can require costly surgical replacement.
-On May 16, 2023, Microbix received an upfront payment of US\$ 2.0 million under the Agreement.
-Subsequent to year end the Company received the next milestone payment of US\$ 2.0 million in November 2023, alongside confirmation of full project funding for Kinlytic's return to the U.S. market.